Andriichello/articles/laravel/OVERRIDING_MODELS_QUERY_BUILDER.md

     }
 }
 ```

-Important thing to note is that calling `holidays()` on an instance of `Restaurant` will return object of type `BelongsToMany`, which in turn has `HolidayQueryBuilder` as base query builder.
-In tinker it will look something like this:
+Important thing to note is that calling `holidays()` on an instance of `Restaurant` will return object of type `BelongsToMany`, which in turn has `HolidayQueryBuilder` as it's base query builder.
+In Tinker it will look something like this:

 ``` php
 >>> $restaurant->holidays()
 => Illuminate\Database\Eloquent\Relations\BelongsToMany {}
 ```

 ``` php
 >>> $restaurant->holidays()->getQuery()
 => App\Queries\HolidayQueryBuilder {}
 ```

 This means that the following code block is correct, since `HolidayQueryBuilder`'s methods can be used on `holidays()` relation.

 ``` php
 $holidays = $restaurant->holidays()
     ->relevantOn(now())
     ->get();
 ```

-But IDE won't show `relevantOn()` method in hints, since it has no idea that `holidays()` relation has `HolidayQueryBuilder` as base query builder.
+But IDE won't show `relevantOn()` method in hints, since it has no idea that `holidays()` relation has `HolidayQueryBuilder` as it's base query builder.
 Specifying `BelongsToMany|HolidayQueryBuilder` union as return type will fix that.

 ``` php
 /**
  * Holidays associated with the model.